-A diploma in Early Childhood Care and Learning provides opportunities for graduates to work with infants and toddler or children requiring extra support.
+Earn a Diploma in Early Childhood Care and Learning from CNC.
+This program will provide you the opportunities to work with infants and toddlers or children requiring extra support.

 The diploma will prepare you with skills to work with infants and toddlers and children with diverse abilities.

 Graduates in Early Childhood Care and Learning may go on to work with young children in a variety of settings, including:

 - Child care centres